"Just how far is a chef willing to go to win a cooking competition?"

 Distractions and diversions, where a chef must do something else, either in addition to their cooking or before they can return to their cooking.

 Whammy Bid: Hoo, boy.
 One chef once bid $10,000 right off the bat to trade her opponent's utensils with foil wrap.
 This totally backfired and got that chef sent home for other reasons.
 Another did likewise to replace his opponent's heat source with a clothes iron.
-The largest bid in the show's history, however, is a chef who paid $16,200 in the first round to take away an opponent's entire station and make them wear an apron with all their utensils and supplies, including the table, hooked onto it save for their heat source (which had been supplied in the previous auction).
-And despite all that, the sabotaged chef still survived the round.
-Money well spent.
-At least in the bidding chef's case, half the reason he bid that high was to not get hit with that sabotage himself, so it wasn't a complete loss (and he did win the show in the end).
+The largest bid in the show's history, however, is a chef who paid $16,500- in the final round, no less- to take away her opponent's ginger (for a gingersnap challenge) and replace it with pickled ginger from a sushi plate.
+It was simply what she had to pay to avoid getting hit with it herself, and left her with only $4,500 remaining, meaning she had to eat a retaliation sabotage forcing her to wear gloves sticking her thumb and middle fingers together.
+The pickled ginger cookie won.

 Honorable mention goes to the Food Network Star crossover, where the cowboy chef, Chef Lenny, bid all the cash given him ($2,500) to avoid the infamous mini-kitchen.
-While he did not win his heat, he made "sopapillas" that made Bobby Flay spit out his food, landing him in the bottom three.
+Not only did Lenny not win his heat, he made "sopapillas" that made Bobby Flay spit out his food, landing him in the bottom three.
 Ultimately, he survived.

 Geoffrey Zakarian also bid high - $10,200 - during a "Meatball Sandwich" challenge on the "Meatball Lottery" sabotage to avoid getting his quality meats replaced with the choices in the "Meatball Lottery" (as he didn't want ANY of the three alternatives).
 He also hit Jet Tila with two more pricey sabotages: soaking his onion rolls in water (turning them to a starchy mush) and forcing Jet to wear periscope glasses (which would let you read or watch TV with your head flat on a pillow in a more natural position) while cooking for the rest of the challenge.
 Geoffrey wasn't eliminated that round, but as he spent nothing in Round 1, it left him with only $2,900 of his starting cash—and got him Hoist by His Own Petard when Antonia Lofaso hits him with a sabotage she spent $3,000 for.